-The Release Matrix (which includes the Software Version Matrix and the Firmware Version Matrix) lists all the components and their versions for a particular release.
+The Release Matrix (which includes the Software Version Matrix) lists all the components and their versions for a particular release.
 This is the recommended set of components and specific software versions that have been tested and verified for interoperability within a specific system release.